EventHor1zon/ESP_Components/README.md

 - Driver handles are chunky and drivers are often disorganised and bloated.
 Slim them down!
 - Refactor drivers with simplicity in mind.
 Event/Interrupt based task actions.
 Let users implement polling if neccesary.
+    - As an extension of this, have direct drivers with no tasks, unless async tasks required?
+Could do a separate C implementation instead?

 - Replace all driver heap allocation with stack where possible.
 Also consider enabling heap with preprocessor config _DONE_
 - Any number of driver instances will use a single task so remember to keep tasks state-agnostic and rely on the handle
     - this may involve replacing task notifications with message queues in order to pass the driver handle to the task
+        - see, this is getting messier.
+KISS.
 - Also remember that the task only needs to be initialised ONCE.
 Check for running task?
 - TaskHandle_t task can be static to the driver file
 - Careful with task operations like sleep/standby etc!